Oreldm/shortUrl/README.md

 ## How It Works

-1. The service uses SHA256 hashing combined with Base64 encoding to generate short codes.
+1. The service uses SHA256 hashing combined with Base64 encoding to generate initial short codes.
 2. It starts with a 5-character code and increases the length up to 8 characters to handle collisions.
 3. If collisions persist, it modifies the input to the hash function and tries again.
 4. The service maintains an in-memory dictionary to store mappings between short codes and original URLs.

+## Performance

+The service includes a built-in test that processes 1000 unique URLs, demonstrating its ability to handle potential collisions effectively.

 ## Limitations